JeroenBoersma/Jboersma_Design/readme.md

 Magento Design dependencies
 ============================

-This module adds depencies on other packages you have downloaded from the internet.
+Add depencies on packages you have downloaded from the internet.
 It will automaticly add the Enterprise package if you use the Enterprise version of Magento.

-Other dependencies you can configure in Magento itself.
+Other dependencies you can configure in the Magento Configuration.
 Add these dependencies in System / Design / Dependencies in the backend of Magento.

 The problem
 -----------

-You normally would need to copy everything else from Enterprise directory to re-enable Enterprise code.
+You normally would need to copy everything from your downloaded or Enterprise package to your site package.

 *Enterprise example*

-Install own package blah
+Install store package
-- /app/design/frontend/blah/default
+- /app/design/frontend/store/default
 - /app/design/frontend/base/default

-With this module, enterprise is readded again.
+With this module, enterprise will be added
-- /app/design/frontend/blah/default
+- /app/design/frontend/store/default
 - /app/design/frontend/enterprise/default
 - /app/design/frontend/base/default

 *External package example*

-Download a external package(for example Themeforest), install that package.
+Download a external package(for example from Themeforest), install that package.
 Normally you would need to copy the full package if you don't want to touch the original code.

-With this module, you can just copy the files you need and add a dependency on the external package.
+With this module, you can just copy the files needed and add a dependency on the external package.

 The result could be:
-- /app/design/frontend/site/view
+- /app/design/frontend/store/view
-- /app/design/frontend/site/default
+- /app/design/frontend/store/default
-- /app/design/frontend/external/default
+- /app/design/frontend/external/default <-- Read in the downloaded package
+- /app/design/frontend/enterprise/default <-- when running Enterprise
 - /app/design/frontend/base/default

 *Module package example*

-If you create a module, people copy this into base/default because the do not know the packages installed.
+If you are creating modules, people move this into base/default.
-Now you can create a package modules and put your code in there.
+Now you can create a package "modules" and add the dependency.
-Add a dependency on modules and the code will be loaded from there.

 The result could be:
-- /app/design/frontend/default/default
+- /app/design/frontend/store/default
 - /app/design/frontend/modules/default
+- /app/design/frontend/base/default

+Or:
+- /app/design/frontend/store/default
+- /app/design/frontend/external/default <-- External package
+- /app/design/frontend/modules/default <-- modules
+- /app/design/frontend/enterprise/default <-- If you are using Enterprise
 - /app/design/frontend/base/default